lydiaYchen/PerfEvaluation-IN4215/homework.md

 Note that the offline sessions (see above) will be in-classroom setting, providing a two-fold opportunity to 1) check your understanding of the exercises and ask questions and 2) prepare for and get started with the peer review.

-# Pointers for submitting to Ilias
+## Pointers for Submitting to Ilias

 > In short, submit a single file (PDF) on Ilias in an anonymized format (NO STUDENT ID, NO NAME, NO IDENTIFIABLE INFORMATION).
 Ensure to 1) show intermediate steps, 2) add partial solutions, and 3) have the document well-structured.